 How to Save $1,000-$3,000 on Central Air Installation in 2026

-Most homeowners leave money on the table by missing rebates, tax credits, and timing opportunities.
+Most homeowners leave money on the table by missing state and utility rebates, off-season timing, and negotiation opportunities.
 Stacking these strategies can cut your installation cost by 15-30%.

 Total Savings Potential